goderich/dissertation/dissertation.md

 \end{tabular}
 \end{table}

 The mid vowels /e/ and /o/ are rarer than the vowels /a i u/.
-As in other Atayal dialects that have them, they mostly come from the monophthongization of historical diphthongs /ay/ and /aw/.
+As in other Atayal dialects that have them, they mostly come from the monophthongization of historical diphthongs \<ay\> /aj/ and /aw/.

 As in all Atayal dialects, schwa does not occur in the final (stressed) syllable, but can occur anywhere else.
-It's distribution is further discussed in the next section.
+Its distribution is further discussed in the next section.

 #### Skikun phonotactics {#sec:skikun-phonotactics}